 If any of these situations has happened to you, or you feel that your rights under the FMLA have otherwise been violated, contact our law firm as soon as possible to discuss your options.

 It is not uncommon for employers to unlawfully retaliate after employees use FMLA time.
 Thankfully, New Jersey state and federal laws exist to protect individuals against retaliatory acts by their employer for protected activity such as taking family medical leave, pregnancy leave, or seeking accommodations under the Americans with Disabilities Act (ADA).
 Retaliation can include termination, demotion, unfair disciplinary measures, or any other unfavorable action.
 If you are subjected to workplace retaliation for putting your health first, the FMLA lawyers at McOmber McOmber & Luber, P.C. may be able to protect your career.

 Experienced New Jersey FMLA Lawyers Can Help You

 If you are an eligible employee and you have been denied your rights under the FMLA, or faced retaliation in the workplace for making a complaint, contact the FMLA lawyers at McOmber McOmber & Luber, P.C. today.
-We have offices in Red Bank, NJ and Marlton, NJ and serve clients throughout the state.
-We can discuss your situation with you and help you determine the best course of action to get the compensation you deserve.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, we can discuss your situation with you and help you determine the best course of action to get the compensation you deserve.